raymond1/generate_certificates/README.md

 STEPS:
 step_1: Make all the private keys
 step_2: Make all the certs
-step_3: Trust the certs in Mac.
+step_3: Trust the root cert in the Mac keychain

-Troubleshooting:
+step_4: Enable security.enterprise_roots.enabled, or make sure that you have an enterprise type security enabled for the browser of your choice.

 ...

+Notes:
+Only root server needs to be trusted.